fadeoutsoftware/WASDI/libraries/waspy/README.md

 wasdi.init('./config.json')
 ```

+(Adapt the path if the file is not located in your working directory)

 The Lib will read the configuration file, load the user and password, log the user in, and then open the workspace specified in the configuration file.
 To check if everything is working, try to get the list of workspaces available for the user: